abdullah-s-94/teacher-application-website/replit.md

 - **Tailwind CSS** for styling with Arabic RTL support
 - **React Hook Form** with Zod validation for form handling
 - **TanStack Query** for API state management
+- **Simple authentication** system for admin access with localStorage

 ### Backend Architecture
 - **Express.js** server with TypeScript